Today, we will discuss the finish-to-start relationship. This is the most commonly used relation in the network diagram.

 A project network diagram can have four types of dependency:

-In this blog post, I will provide you with details of the finish-to-start (FS) relationship.
+In this blog post, I will provide details of the finish-to-start (FS) relationship.

-According to the PMBOK Guide, “Finish to Start is a Logical Relationship in which a Successor Activity cannot start until a Predecessor Activity has finished.”
+The PMBOK Guide states, “Finish to Start is a Logical Relationship in which a Successor Activity cannot start until a Predecessor Activity has finished.”

 This is the most commonly used relationship in a network diagram; the start of the successor activity depends on the predecessor activity’s finish.